Wayne State University OneCardUniversities / Colleges

 Keep the page guidance and the active preset aligned all the way through export.

-This page is most useful when you open the editor from here, keep the same preset active, and finish the route requirements before any risky retouching.
+This page is most useful when you open the editor from here, keep the same preset active, and finish the profile requirements before any risky retouching.

-1. Open the editor from this page so Wayne State University OneCard 300x300 px loads as the active preset instead of a nearby route.
+1. Open the editor from this page so Wayne State University OneCard 300x300 px loads as the active preset instead of a nearby page.

 2. Upload a source portrait with some room around the head and shoulders so the final ratio can be solved with crop, not distortion.